rsmaller/carg/README.md

 When passed in via the command line, the flag and its value may be separated by a space or an `=`, like in keyword argument
 syntax: `-n=5`.
 Using this syntax with a boolean argument will toggle the boolean while discarding the value provided.

-#### setFlagsFromNamelessArgs()
+#### setFlagsFromPositionalArgs()
 This function works similarly to `setFlagsFromNamedArgs()`, but it has a few key differences:
-- Arguments are "nameless", meaning they are defined based on their order and not any flags.
+- Arguments are "positional", meaning they are defined based on their order and not any flags.
 - The string formatter passed in should not have any flags in it as a result.

 For example:

-`setFlagsFromNamelessArgs("%d %d %20s", &namelessArg, &namelessArg2, &namelessStringArg)`
+`setFlagsFromPositionalArgs("%d %d %20s", &positionalArg, &positionalArg2, &positionalStringArg)`

- - Will use a digit formatter to set `namelessArg` to the value passed in as the very first command line argument.
+ - Will use a digit formatter to set `positionalArg` to the value passed in as the very first command line argument.
- - Will use a digit formatter to set `namelessArg2` to the value passed in as the second command line argument.
+ - Will use a digit formatter to set `positionalArg2` to the value passed in as the second command line argument.
- - Will use a string formatter to set `namelessStringArg` to the value passed in as the third command line argument.
+ - Will use a string formatter to set `positionalStringArg` to the value passed in as the third command line argument.

 #### setFlagsFromGroupedBooleanArgs()
 This function takes in a string, which should be a prefix plus a series of characters, each one representing a boolean